-Air fryer chicken gizzards are breaded, crispy, tender and delicious.
-This is the best way to cook gizzards so they are fork tender and don’t go to waste.
+Air fryer chicken gizzards recipe is breaded without flour, crispy, tender and delicious in your Ninja Foodi or Cosori.
+This is the best way of How to Cook Chicken Gizzards so they are fork tender and don’t go to waste.

 Hate wasting food and wondering what to do with the organs inside a whole chicken?
-Air fryer chicken gizzards are a delicious snack your kids will even love!
-Just one of many easy air fryer recipes we have shared lately on The Typical Mom blog. (affiliate links present)
+Air frying chicken gizzards are a delicious snack your kids will even love!
+Just one of many air fryer recipes our family loves.

 Frozen Chicken Gizzards in Air Fryer

 You can use fresh or frozen for this.
-The only difference between the two is the latter will take a little bit longer in the boiling process to get tender.
+The only difference between the two is the latter will take a little bit longer in the boiling process to get tender, maybe an extra 5 minutes.
 That step is necessary whether these are baked, fried or cooked in your Ninja Foodi.
 One thing about cooking gizzards is to not rush things.
+Other than that you would follow the same directions below as far as temp. and timing.

 Seems like a bit of a lengthy process but you can prep, walk away and just come back.
 Set a timer and when they’re on the stovetop leave it at a low rolling boil so you don’t have to pay much attention to them.